frederic-perez/AmE-dictionary/data/idioms.md

 __glad tidings__ :dart::two: Favorable, beneficial, or happy news.
 Usually used with the verbs “give” or “bring.” _The union leader brought glad tidings to the striking workers that their demands for pay increases had been accepted by the company’s management._
 __glass ceiling__ A glass ceiling is a metaphor used to represent an invisible barrier that keeps a given demographic (typically applied to minorities) from rising beyond a certain level in a hierarchy.
 The metaphor was first coined by feminists in reference to barriers in the careers of high-achieving women.
 __glass over__ _Glassed-over eyes._
-__glimmer of hope__ :two: A minute indication that something may improve, succeed, or turn out for the best in the end. _Fans clung to a glimmer of hope that their team might score a last-minute touchdown to tie the game._
+__glimmer of hope__ :four: A minute indication that something may improve, succeed, or turn out for the best in the end. _Fans clung to a glimmer of hope that their team might score a last-minute touchdown to tie the game._
 __glitch__ _A phone glitch._
 __glom__ __1__ _vt_ To steal something.
 (Underworld.) _He gloms just about everything he needs._ __2__ _vt_ To take a look at someone or something.
 (Underworld.) _Come over here and glom the view of the bank from this window._ __3__ _vt_ To arrest someone. _The copper glommed Fred on Tuesday._
 __glommed__ _slang_ Arrested. _Dude, I hear sirens—we’re gonna get glommed if we stay here any longer!_